 Stress testing and sensitivity analysis is an important part of the Risk Management Framework, and of the testing performed by the Risk team to ensure that CES remains prepared for potential deviations from expectations.
-Convex performs a significant number of stress tests within BAU processes at Group level and at subsidiary level as well as performing specific, bespoke stress tests for the annual ORSA report, primarily covering:
+Convex performs a significant number of stress tests within BAU processes at Group level and at subsidiary level as well as performing specific, bespoke stress tests for the annual ORSA report.

+The testing throughout the year ranges from:

-- Stress testing to better understand and mitigate what could arise from single events; - Operational stress tests impacting the whole Convex Group, including CES; - Reverse stress testing.
+- Sensitivity tests to understand the impact of key assumptions within models and business planning; - Stress testing to better understand and mitigate what could arise from single events;

+- Scenario analysis where several stresses across risks occur at the same time; and - Reverse stress testing.

 CES is exposed to a narrower range of catastrophic events than other Convex Group legal entities, and this is reflected in the adoption of a more focused stress testing programme in order to ensure the relevance of the analysis performed.
+These tests included in the latest ORSA include: